“When my dad died, Christmas died, too.”

 “Mum was shattered.
 She tried hard to hold the family together and she did well; she didn’t rely on alcohol this time.
 But I started slipping away into a world of grief.
 Alcoholism took hold and I couldn’t keep a job.”

 After a time, Ray managed to rebuild his life, had a relationship and a son.
 But this comfort was snatched away, too.
-After a difficult relationship breakdown with his ex-partner, he lost contact with his son.
-He was just six.
+After a difficult relationship breakdown with his ex-partner, he lost contact with his son, who was just six.

 “After I lost my son, I was out on the street, off-and-on for years.
 I even did some time in jail.
 While I was in there my mum died as well, which was really tough on me.